Formation of a single quasicrystal upon collision of multiple grains: Results and discussion

-On the other hand, in the case where the two long axes are non-parallel to each other, we observed the persistence of a V-shaped GB groove (Fig. 1(c,d)), signifying the formation of a stable GB between the two grains.
+On the other hand, in the case where the two long axes are non-parallel to each other, we observed the persistence of a V-shaped GB groove (Figs.~1(d,e)), signifying the formation of a stable GB between the two grains.
 In comparison to the above scenario where the long axes are parallel, here the quasiperiodic lattice in one d-QC merged with the periodic lattice of the other d-QC.
-Naturally, the appreciable mismatch between the two lattices resulted in the formation of a GB, and hence a V-shaped groove (Fig. \ref{xrt}(d)).
-Since contrast in XRT stems from differences in photoabsorption between the phases, we can only capture the \textit{external} solid-liquid interfaces and not the GBs embedded \textit{within} the solid phases.
+Naturally, the appreciable mismatch between the two lattices resulted in the formation of a GB, and hence a V-shaped groove in Fig. \ref{xrt}(e).
+Quantitative support comes from the stereographic projection of interface orientations shown in Fig. \ref{xrt}(f), which represents here the superposition of two single QC patterns (cf. Fig.~\ref{xrt}(c)).
+Since contrast in XRT stems from differences in photoabsorption between the phases, we can only capture the external solid-liquid interfaces and not the GBs and atomic configurations within the solid phases.
 Furthermore, it is nearly impossible to preserve the QC interfaces at room temperature for high-resolution imaging, since the decagonal phase undergoes a peritectic decomposition below 910 $\degree$C \cite{wang2018experimental}.
-Thus, we turn to MD simulations to \enquote*{see} inside the evolving d-QCs and fill in the spatiotemporal gaps from our experiment.
+Thus, to overcome such experimental constraints, we turn to MD simulations to \enquote*{see} inside the evolving d-QCs and fill in the spatiotemporal gaps from our XRT experiment.